First driverless buses to hit the roads in Scotland from May 15

 There may not be a driver on the bus the next time you board a bus in east Scotland.

-From May 15, a fleet of five single-deck driveless buses will be plying the roads in the area, announced Stagecoach, UK’s largest bus and coach operator in a statement on Tuesday.
+From May 15, a fleet of five single-deck driverless buses will be plying the roads in the area, announced Stagecoach, the United Kingdom’s largest bus and coach operator, in a statement on Tuesday.

 The service will run across the iconic Forth Road Bridge – one of Scotland’s major landmarks and a Unesco World Heritage Site.